 GC Circuit Riders meet at Shoney’s

 If you ride a motorcycle and would like to integrate your passion for riding with your passion for spreading the Word of God you might be interested in the Christian Motorcyclist Association.
-The Greenbrier Valley Circuit Riders invite you to our monthly meetings at Shoney’s in Lewisburg the first Tuesday of every month at 7 o’clock.
+The Greenbrier Valley Circuit Riders is a well-established Chapter that has been going strong and growing for the past 15 years.
+We invite you to our monthly meetings at Shoney’s in Lewisburg the first Tuesday of every month at 7 o’clock.
 We typically discuss upcoming rides, evangelistic ministry opportunities and enjoy fun and fellowship with our members.
-For more information contact Donna Jones at 304-661-6410.
+For more information about our Chapter and our Mission, contact Donna Jones at 304-661-6410.

 are held at St. James Episcopal Church, 218 South Court Street, Lewisburg, Monday, Wednesday and Friday at 7 p.m. and Tuesday, Wednesday and Thursday at 12 noon.